paul-pharoah/breast-til/README.md

 **case_data.csv** is the clinical data set for 12,285 cases with a single row per case

 study -        study acromym
-bcac_id	-		   unique identifier in BCAC database site -         variable use to adjust by study pooling studies with few events yod -          year of diagnosis morphology -   tumour morhology age_diag -     age at diagnosis
+bcac_id	-		   unique identifier in BCAC database.
+site -         variable use to adjust by study pooling studies with few events
+yod -          year of diagnosis morphology -   tumour morhology age_diag -     age at diagnosis